Antonín Dvořák: Works

 Dvořák wrote in a variety of forms: his nine symphonies generally conform to classical models, but he also composed the new symphonic poems.
 Many of his works show the influence of Czech folk music rhythms and melodic shapes.
 Amongst them are the two sets of Slavonic Dances, the Symphonic Variations, and the majority of his songs.
 The echoes of such influence are also found in his major choral works.
-Dvořák wrote operas (of which the best known is Rusalka), serenades for string orchestra and wind ensemble, chamber music (including a number of string quartets and quintets), and piano music.
+Dvořák wrote ten operas (of which the best known is Rusalka), serenades for string orchestra and wind ensemble, chamber music (including a number of string quartets and quintets), and piano music.

 Numbering

 A large number of Dvořák's works were given opus numbers, but not always in the order in which they were written or published.
 To improve sales, some publishers such as N. Simrock preferred to represent budding composers as being well established by giving early works much higher opus numbers than their chronological order would merit.
 In other cases, Dvořák deliberately assigned lower opus numbers to new works to be able to sell them outside contract obligations to his publishers.
-An example is the Czech Suite which Dvořák didn't want to sell to Simrock, and had published with Schlesinger as Op.
+An example is the Czech Suite, which Dvořák did not want to sell to Simrock, and had published with Schlesinger as Op.
 39 instead of Op.
-52. In this way, the same opus number was given to more than one of Dvořák's work; for example, the opus number 12 was assigned successively to the opera King and Charcoal Burner (1871), the Concert Overture in F (1871, derived from the opera), the String Quartet No. 6 in A minor (1873), the Furiant in G minor for piano (1879), and the Dumka in C minor for piano (1884).
+52. This led to the same opus number being given to more than one of Dvořák's works; for example, the opus number 12 was assigned successively to the opera King and Charcoal Burner (1871), the Concert Overture in F (1871, derived from the opera), the String Quartet No. 6 in A minor (1873), the Furiant in G minor for piano (1879), and the Dumka in C minor for piano (1884).
 In other cases, a work was given as many as three different opus numbers by different publishers.

-The numbering of Dvořák's symphonies has varied:
+To add to this confusion, the numbering of Dvořák's symphonies has varied: